Free Shipping On all Orders over $400 · Zero Tariffs for Most Countries

 through lichen, rain, and flame—

-she whispered songs no soul could hear,
+whispered songs no soul could hear,

-and traced his face by name.
+and traced his hidden name.

 One dusk beneath the sacred fig,

-when even winds lay still,
+when even winds lay hushed,

 she touched his brow with trembling light—

-Her shadow wove around his form
+Her shadow wove within his form

-as petals graced the shrine,
+as petals graced the shrine;

-and temple walls grew warm with song
+temple walls grew warm with song

 no lips would dare define.